-Michigan switches to pen gestation April 1; Ohio is next
+Michigan switches to pen gestation; Ohio is next

 Michigan joins several states already phasing out gestation stalls for pregnant sows.
 These include Florida, Arizona, California, Oregon, Colorado, Maine and Rhode Island.

 Ohio is the next state to discontinue crated gestation.
 The state’s hog operations must make the change to pen gestation by 2025.

 Some hog producers have already switched to group sow housing without a mandate.
 Smithfield Foods began the process in 2007 and, in 2018, announced all pregnant sows on company-owned farms are housed in pens.
 Contract growers are asked to convert to pen gestation by 2023.

 Michigan’s mandate allows sows to be in stalls until verified pregnant, according to James Kober, DVM, with Four Star Veterinary Service, Holland, Michigan.
 This allows producers to individually crate sows during breeding and early pregnancy during implantation.